PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we show some examples of reST_ that are commonly used in PlasmaPy.
-Please refer do the documentation for Sphinx_ and reST_ for a more
+Please refer to the documentation for Sphinx_ and reST_ for a list
-complete list of available directives and syntax.
+of available directives and syntax.

 This is an example of including headings for the document title,
 sections, subsections, and so on.
 The lines surrounding each heading